Align Culture and Strategy to Grow the Business

 Align Culture and Strategy If You Want To Grow

-If you really want high growth and high performance, you must align culture and strategy.
-The strategy and culture combination is powerful.
-Our organizational alignment research found that companies who get aligned:
+If your goal is sustained high growth and performance, the ability to align culture and strategy is non-negotiable.
+The interplay between a company’s strategy and its culture is a force multiplier.
+Our research on organizational alignment shows that companies who achieve this alignment:

 • Grow revenue 58% faster